Wisdom Teeth Extractions

 Whether it is aimed at preventing future problems or needed to alleviate a condition you already have, the extraction of wisdom teeth can be an effective treatment.
 But, as with all medical procedures, its benefits must be weighed against the small risk of complications, and should be discussed in detail.

 Wisdom tooth extraction is an in-office procedure that Dr Hamadan does quickly.
-It's quite possible to have the treatment done with only a local anesthetic (numbing shot) to keep you from experiencing any pain; however, if multiple teeth are being extracted at one time (as is often the case), conscious sedation may be administered.
+It's quite possible to have the treatment done with only a local anesthetic (numbing shot) to keep you from experiencing any pain.
 The type of anesthesia that's best for you will be determined before the procedure.

 Once you have been appropriately anesthetized, the gum tissue at the extraction site may need to be opened if the tooth is impacted.
 The tooth itself will then be gently removed.
 When the extraction is complete, you may need to have the site sutured (stitched) to aid healing.
 After the procedure is over, you will rest for a short time before going home.
 Depending on what type of anesthesia you have had, you may need another person to drive.